BGA Studio Guidelines

 II-6 Avoid move confirmations

 As a rule of thumb, don't require move confirmation.
 Confirming a move slows down the user interface and thus, the game flow.
 You can allow a player to confirm a move if this is a very critical step in a game, and if it is possible to trigger an action by accident.
 If client interactions are very complex and allow cancellation, the final move can be confirmed with a "Done" button.

 Hawaii: Ending a turn is a critical action that happens only 5 times per player in a game.
 In this case, it is acceptable (and a good idea) to have a confirmation dialog.

 Hive: Each move has to be confirmed with click on the location because it is very easy to click by accident.

 Russian Railroads: Each move involves multiple interactions and can contains dozens of subactions.
-When the player is done "planning" he presses a "Done" button to submit the move to the server.
+When the player is done "planning" they presses a "Done" button to submit the move to the server.

 II-7 Translatable interface